iamyle0710/flashcard-react/README.md

     - `actions`: actions used to update the states of the application
     - `components`: components to render deck menu, flashcards and result
     - `reducers`: reducer to contain the state of the application
-    - `data.js`: flashcard data
+    - `data.js`: flashcard constant data
-    - `types.js`: constant types used as mapping between application and redux
+    - `types.js`: constant types used as mapping among actions, application and reducers
     - `index.js`: start point of the application

 ## Reference